Daecheongdo: History

 It is theorized that Daecheongdo was first inhabited during the Neolithic Age (9500–4500 BC).
 There are definite signs of habitation from the Goryeo period (918–1392), during which time the island was used as a place of exile for criminals.
 The Chinese Emperor Toghon Temür (1320–1370) was exiled there by the Mongol Yuan dynasty for conspiring in a plot arranged by his stepmother.
 Legend says he arrived at the island with a court and 100 relatives, then built a palace.
 The island was generally uninhabited until 1793, when King Jeongjo, of the Joseon period (1392–1897), imported farmers to cultivate the land.
 During the Japanese occupation of Korea between 1910 and 1945, there were as many as 10,000 people living there and a large port.

 The 1953 Korean Armistice Agreement which ended the Korean War specified that the five islands including Daecheong Island would remain under U.N. and South Korea control.
 This agreement was signed by both North Korea and the United Nations Command.
-Since then, it has served as a maritime demarcation between North and South Korea in the Yellow Sea (also called "West Sea").
+Since then, it has served as a maritime demarcation between North and South Korea in the Yellow Sea (also called "West Sea" in Korean).

-Today, the island has approximately 1,500 people who sustain a living from tourism and fishing.
+Today, the island has approximately 1,000 residents.
+The primary economic activity on the island is tourism and fishing.